pokt-network/poktroll/docusaurus/docs/protocol/upgrades/upgrade_procedure.md

 3. Monitor validator node(s) as they start and begin producing blocks.

 :::tip

-If you are a member of Grove, you can find the instructions to access the infrastructure [here](https://www.notion.so/buildwithgrove/How-to-re-genesis-a-Shannon-TestNet-a6230dd8869149c3a4c21613e3cfad15?pvs=4).
+If you are a member of Grove, you can find the instructions to access the infrastructure [on notion](https://www.notion.so/buildwithgrove/How-to-re-genesis-a-Shannon-TestNet-a6230dd8869149c3a4c21613e3cfad15?pvs=4).

 :::

-### Mainnet
+### Mainnet Upgrades

 The Mainnet upgrade process is to be determined.
 We aim to develop and implement improved tooling for this environment.